bahtiyartan/troia/docs/94ClientPlugin.rst

 Plugin Class
 =============

-To access a plugin easily, with TROIA code you can use PLUGINACCESS class.
+To access a plugin easily, PLUGINACCESS which is a wrapper class is included in standard code database.
 Basic methods of this class are below:

 **VOID DOACTIONWP(STRING PACTIONCLASS, STRING PACTIONTYPE, STRING PACTIONVALUE)**